ros-navigation/docs.nav2.org/docs/getting_started/nav2_behavior_trees/overview/detailed_behavior_tree_walkthrough.md

 - Become familiar with the concept of a behavior tree before continuing with this walkthrough
     - Read the short explanation in [navigation concepts][navigation-concepts]
     - Read the general tutorial and guide (not Nav2 specific) on the [BehaviorTree CPP V4](https://www.behaviortree.dev/) website.
-Specifically, the “Basic Concepts” section on the BehaviorTree CPP V4 website explains the basic generic nodes that will be used that this guide will build upon.
+Specifically, the "Basic Concepts" section on the BehaviorTree CPP V4 website explains the basic generic nodes that will be used that this guide will build upon.
 - Become familiar with the custom [Nav2 specific BT nodes][introduction-to-nav2-specific-nodes]

 ## Navigate To Pose With Replanning and Recovery